 Gina D’Amato, M.D.

 Gina D’Amato is a board certified medical oncologist and former sarcoma specialist at H. Lee Moffitt Cancer Center and Emory University.
 She received a BS in biology and MD from the University of Miami and did her residency at Jackson Memorial Hospital/University of Miami.
 She completed her fellowship in Hematology/Oncology at the H. Lee Moffitt Cancer Center.
-The role in her current job as the global medical director for TRM Oncology, a medical communications company allows her to attend the majority of international oncology conferences and keep her up to date on the latest research findings on sarcomas and other cancers.
+Her current role as the global medical director for TRM Oncology, a medical communications company, allows her to attend the majority of international oncology conferences and keep up to date on the latest research findings on sarcomas and other cancers.
 Gina lives in Atlanta, Georgia and her hobbies include running, biking, swimming, volunteering and playing poker.